 Practice management software products for law firms increase efficiency through organization of data and are an important and necessary investment in the future of the firm.
-The software that a firm chooses depends on the specific needs of that environment, but there are two main types of legal practice management software: all-in-one and best-of-breed.
+The software that a firm chooses depends on the specific needs of that environment, but there are two main types of legal practice management software: a comprehensive integrated system and best of breed system.

-All-in-one solutions provide both front and back office functionality including: time and billing; accounting; case management; and document management.
-Best-of-breed solutions focus on a specific area or areas, providing more options for customization as well as greater emphasis on functionality.
-Examples of best-of-breed solutions include document management, contact management, and case and matter management.
+Comprehensive integrated solutions provide both front and back office functionality including: time and billing; accounting; case management; and document management.
+An example is a software package purchased from one vendor, designed to do take care of all of a legal office's software needs.
+Best of breed solutions focus on a specific area or areas, providing more options for customization as well as greater emphasis on functionality.
+Examples of best of breed systems purchase the best document management, the best contact management, and the best case and matter management often from different vendors.

-While an all-in-one software package provides both front and back office capability, it will likely lack depth of functionality.
-If the firm is looking to find a solution for more than one practice area or has complex needs for storing information and automation, then looking past the all-in-one solutions to a best-of-breed solution will provide for a higher degree of functionality.
+While a comprehensive integrated software package provides both front and back office capability, it will likely lack depth of functionality.
+If the firm is looking to find a solution for more than one practice area or has complex needs for storing information and automation, then looking past the comprehensive solutions to a best of breed solution will provide for a higher degree of functionality.

-Another difference between the all-in-one systems and the best-of-breed systems is the level of customization.
-Best-of-breed allows for an a la carte approach to software – each firm is allowed to choose which modules best suit its needs and then configure those packages, as opposed to taking a one-size-fits-all approach.
+Another difference between comprehensive systems and the best of breed systems is the level of customization.
+Best of breed allows for an a la carte approach to software -- each firm is allowed to choose which modules best suit its needs and then configure those packages, as opposed to taking a one-size-fits-all approach.
 The word "configure" may imply a more complicated implementation, but it also allows for a more process-oriented approach and will most likely increase acceptance among users.
 If a firm is looking for a solution for multiple practice areas, or more specialized types of law, best-of-breed solutions may provide a tighter fit and allow for adaptation to unique process flows.

-Integrations are important as well.
-While an all-in-one solution may provide full coverage for office applications, it may be difficult to incorporate any existing software into the new all-in-one system.
-Some best-of-breed solutions offer a broad range of integrations with popular applications, so a firm may be able to leverage existing investments in software into a solution that meets specific needs.
+While a comprehensive solution may provide full coverage for office applications, it may be difficult to incorporate any existing software into the new one comprehensive system.
+Some best of breed solutions offer a broad range of integrations with popular applications, so a firm may be able to leverage existing investments in software into a solution that meets specific needs.

 Case and matter management software greatly minimizes the risk of error and overlooked deadlines.
-Using document assembly software, either in conjunction with best-of-breed case management software or as part of an all-in-one will decrease errors by helping to streamline the document generation process.
+Using document assembly software, either in conjunction with best of breed case management software or as part of comprehensive software will decrease errors by helping to streamline the document generation process.
 Instead of manually entering data into a form, the data can be pulled from the database, ensuring its accuracy.
 Calendaring functionality can track important case-related events and tasks for staff and provide reminders for upcoming deadlines.
 Calendars may also integrate with standard productivity programs, such as Microsoft Office.

 Organization of contact information and case-related data will be extremely helpful for law firm marketing as well, since the software will allow for tracking of and marketing to both existing and prospective clients.

-While at the outset it may seem easier to go with an all-in-one solution due to initial cost and ease of implementation, it is important to consider other factors including existing software investments and breadth of functionality in relation to the unique needs of the firm.
+While at the outset it may seem easier to go with a comprehensive solution due to initial cost and ease of implementation, it is important to consider other factors including existing software investments and breadth of functionality in relation to the unique needs of the firm.
 If the firm already uses time and billing software or document management, it may be best to leverage the existing investments by seeking out a case and matter management solution that will integrate with those solutions.
 Future expansion should also be factored into any purchasing decision.
-Best-of-breed solutions will be best able to adapt to changing requirements as the firm expands and adds practice areas or divisions.
+Best of breed solutions will be best able to adapt to changing requirements as the firm expands and adds practice areas or divisions.